wallit/wallit-php-sdk/README.md

 ## Basic Usage

 There are a number of ways to interact with the API.
 But, the way of performing each task is relatively the same.
-For this example, let's save a resource to iMoneza.
+For this example, let's save a resource to Wallit.

 ```PHP
 $options = new \iMoneza\Options\Management\SaveResource();